Royal College of Emergency Medicine Menu Menu

 • Mandatory courses are in date

-• FEGS and STR are present for each year of training – three required over three years.
-If an ACP cannot provide three FEGS/STRs, the final FEGS and STR must explain why there is no training record for the previous years.
+• An STR and FEGS must be provided for each year of training declared (minimum of 3 required at regular intervals, with the final FEGS completed within 6 months of submission).
+If an ACP cannot provide 3 FEGS/STRs, the final FEGS and STR must explain why there is no training record for the previous years.

 • There is an appropriate balance of mini-CEX and CBD in consultant assessments – approx. 50:50